 30. Toy Fox Terrier

-The Toy Fox Terrier (TFT) was developed in the United States, making him one of only a few breeds that are truly “All American.”
+The Toy Fox Terrier (TFT) was developed in the United States, making them one of only a few breeds that are truly “All American.”
 They were bred from small Smooth Fox Terriers, along with several toy breeds—including Chihuahuas and Manchester Terriers—to set breed size.